ipleiria-robotics/indoor_positioning_uwb/software/README.md

 In case the user has its own datase, or wants to run a different test using the same dataset we uploaded, the same procedure must be used.
 First, use the corresponding folder to load the dataset.
 Second, copy/create another Python script file and change the corresponding header on the beginning of the file.
 Then, proceed with the scrips execution.

-**Note**: our advice about this topic is to be careful about the collum indexes where the data on each line on the loaded file.
-Changing them, or using another format, could lead to a different value to send to the positioning calculation.
+**Note**: our advice about this topic is to be careful about the collum indexes where the data on each line is read.
+Not selecting the right values of distances or position, could lead to a different value to send to the positioning calculation.